Police offered to arrest Will Smith over slap, Oscars producer says - NewsBreak

 The LAPD said in a statement after Sunday night’s ceremony that they were aware of the incident, and that Rock had declined to file a police report.
 The department declined comment Thursday on Packer’s interview.

 In the longer version on “Good Morning America,” Parker said he initially believed the slap was an orchestrated bit.
 “I thought it was part of something that Chris and Will were doing on their own.
 I thought it was a bit.
-I wasn’t concerned at all.”Kimo Theatre hosting event to show off new upgrades
+I wasn’t concerned at all.”Twitter data indicates most of country backs Chris Rock after Oscars spat with Will Smith

 Packer said he went up to Rock after the incident.
 “I said, ‘Did he really hit you?’” the producer asked Rock.
 “And he looked at me and he goes, ‘Yeah, I just took a punch from Muhammad Ali,’ as only Chris can.
 He was immediately in joke mode, but you could tell that he was very much still in shock.”